Rafaelpidias/Rafaelpidias/README.md

 ## Hi there :smiley:

 My name is Rafael,and I am a fullstack developer becuase the passionate for code is amazing!
 Learning and make projects with HTML, CSS, JavaScript, Tailwind, React and Node.js.
-I intend to evolve every day by developing great projects with new technologies.
+I intend to improve myself every day by developing great projects with new technologies.

 This is the space where i spent most of my time creating and analisying codes!
 <br>